 Where an operator does not hold a premises licence but wishes to provide gaming machines, an applicant may apply to the Licensing Authority for this permit.
-It should be noted that the applicant must show that the premises will be wholly, or mainly, used for making gaming machines available for use (Section 238).
+It should be

 11.2 The Act states that a Licensing Authority may prepare a statement of principles that they propose to consider in determining the suitability of an applicant for a permit, and in preparing this statement, and/or considering applications, it need not (but may) have regard to the licensing objectives.
 Further, it shall have regard to any relevant guidance issued by the Commission under section 25.